-Aged 60, is a Non-executive Director of both the Company and BOCHK.
-Mr. Ping is also a Managing Director of BOC, a position he has held since 1995.
-Mr. Ping is a member of the Audit Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Ping is a senior economist and has over 18 years' experience in the banking industry.
-Mr. Ping graduated from Lanzhou University in 1966 with a bachelor's degree.
+Aged 60.
+Non-executive Director of the Company and BOCHK.
+Managing Director of BOC since 1995.
+Member of the Audit Committee of the Company and BOCHK.
+Senior economist with over 18 years' experience in banking industry.

 Mr. HUA Qingshan, Non-executive Director